TarEnethil/archivar/Welcome.md

 There are several tiling programs out there which will cut up a large map image into multiple chunks and zoom levels.
 These need to be placed into the data/map/ directory (or a subdirectory) and the tiling-format-string must be provided in the map settings.
 You can also use an external provider (such as an apache server), as I am not sure if the performance of a flask is sufficient.
-If you didn't install the basic map node types, then you will need to add some manually before the first map node can be created.
+If you didn't install the basic location types, then you will need to add some manually before the first location can be created.

 ### Calendar setup